jansdhillon/terraform-lxd-landscape-client/examples/benchmark/README.md

 # Landscape Client Package Reporter Benchmark

-This example demonstrates how to use the `terraform-lxd-landscape-client` module by benchmarking different versions of Landscape Client and validating [an SRU](https://bugs.launchpad.net/landscape-client/+bug/2099283).
+This example demonstrates how to use the `terraform-lxd-landscape-client` module by benchmarking different versions of Landscape Client and validating the performance improvements of [an SRU](https://bugs.launchpad.net/landscape-client/+bug/2099283).

 [`benchmark_patch.py`](./benchmark_patch.py) instruments the `_compute_packages_changes` function in both Landscape Client instances to apply the profiling from the SRU Test Plan.

 ## Prereqs

 - LXD installed and configured
-- Terraform or OpenTofu
+- Terraform installed
 - Registration information for a Landscape Server account
 - An Ubuntu Pro token
 - Autoregistration enabled on Landscape Server